 Security section: moved last paragraph of the "Protect databases" listitem into a new item on Classic local mode.
 Connection strings: improved and extended introductory paragraph; added a subsection on third party program requirements.
 Changed 3rd and 4th paragraph of "Connecting to an existing database".
 Used relative paths in connection examples.
 Updated/corrected note on the use of quote characters.
 Edited first "Important" item in "The CREATE DATABASE statement".
 Updated the warning about concatenation of long strings.
 Extended the note in "Restoring a backup to a running database".
+Updated last sentence of first paragraph in "The Firebird Project".
 3.4 25 Jan 2007 PV About this guide: Changed note about versions and replaced HTML and PDF links with single link to new doc index page.
 Classic or Superserver?: Replaced note on Embedded Server with a proper subsection, containing more info and links to UFB.
-Default disk locations: Created two subsections (for Linux and Win- dows); also split table in two and removed first column.
+Default disk locations: Created two subsections (for Linux and Windows); also split table in two and removed first column.
 Introduced placeholders <programdir> and <systemdir>.
 Changed text around tables, changed existing note, and added note for Win64 users.
 Security: Removed statement that 1.5 Release Notes are included with 2.x packages.
 More about NULLs: Replaced note about the Null Guide being updated with a para announcing the availability of the new version.
 Backup: Updated information on UFB.
 How to get help: Updated documentation links and changed text here and there.</systemdir></programdir> 3.5 14 Mar 2007 PV About this guide and Important notice for 64-bit Windows users: Minor rewordings.
 User management: gsec and Connection strings: Added information on enabling local protocol with IpcName=Global\FIREBIRD.
-Security :: Use database aliases: Changed type from <database> to <literal> to improve output.</literal></database> 3.6 21 Sep 2007 PV About this guide: Mentioned 2.0.3.
+Security:: Use database aliases: Changed type from <database> to teral&gt; to improve output.</database> 3.6 21 Sep 2007 PV About this guide: Mentioned 2.0.3.
 Warned against 2.0.2.
-Expressions involving NULL : Space added to expected concatenation result: "Home sweet ".
+Expressions involving NULL: Space added to expected concatenation result: "Home sweet".
 3.7 8 Apr 2008 PV About this guide: Added 2.0.4 and 2.1 to covered versions.
 Mentioned forced writes bug.
-Installing the Firebird server :: Use the Guardian?: Added warning about Win installer not detecting existing server.
+Installing the Firebird server:: Use the Guardian?: Added warning about Win installer not detecting existing server.
 How to corrupt a database?: Gave subsections id attributes.
 Disabling forced writes on Windows: Created new parent section Disabling forced writes, with the Windows and Linux cases as subsections.
 Warned against Linux forced writes bug.
 License notice: Copyright end year now 2008.
+3.8 18 Jan 2009 PV About this guide: Added 2.0.5 and 2.1.2 to covered versions.
+Preventing data loss :: Backup : Mentioned nbackup's brokenness in 2.1.